“If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”

 In school, we’re constantly taking tests to gauge how well we’ve learned last week’s material.
-We cram geographic boundaries, the dates of battles, and multiplication tables into our heads—and spit out the results.
+We cram geographic boundaries, the dates of battles, and multiplication tables into our heads, and then we spit out the results.

-Sadly, those rote memorization skills and the ability to answer preformulated questions don’t help us as entrepreneurs.
+Sadly, those rote memorization skills used to answer preformulated questions don’t help us as entrepreneurs.
 When building a new business model, there is no test or quiz that we can cram for.
-It’s as if we sat down for our final and opened up the exam book only to find a blank piece of paper in front of us.
+It’s as if we sat down for our final exam and opened up the book only to find a blank piece of paper in front of us.

 As an entrepreneur (or intrapreneur), we can’t just guess at the answers without first identifying the right questions.
 If we guess by building a fully functioning product, it’s likely that the market will judge us wrong and punish us with zero sales and eventual bankruptcy.

-Our job, as an entrepreneur, is to first ask the right questions, and only then can we find the right answers.
+Our job, as entrepreneurs, is to first ask the right questions, and only then can we find the right answers.

 The questions we must answer are fundamental gaps in our business model.
 Questions like: